 A target affordable housing-to-gross income (HTI) ratio and total debt-to-income (DTI) ratio.

-Estimate the cost to the credit union, as measured by a NPV test, of any approved modification to verify it is less than the estimated cost of foreclosure or other foreclosure prevention alternative (e.g., short sale, deed in lieu of foreclosure, cash for keys, etc.), unless extenuating circumstances exist, and document the NPV analysis in the loan file.
+Estimate the cost to the credit union, as measured by a net present value (NPV) test, of any approved modification to verify it is less than the estimated cost of foreclosure or other foreclosure prevention alternative (e.g., short sale, deed in lieu of foreclosure, cash for keys, etc.), unless extenuating circumstances exist, and document the NPV analysis in the loan file.

 Cash Advances/Releases of New Money.
 Cash advances and releases of new money as part of a loan modification will be prohibited, except for settlement of delinquent real estate taxes, insurance and other amounts that protect the Credit Union’s collateral position.